 Sustainable Environmental Management, Sustainable Livelihoods, Waste Management, NREGA, Social Security, Public Policy and Governance, Gender and Nutrition

 Anjor Bhaskar is a faculty with the School of Arts and Sciences.

-I believe that we live happy, free and fulfilling lives when we ourselves, and everyone else, is also happy, free, equal and respectful of themselves and everyone else.
-And this is what I try to create through my work in the field of development and sustainability.
-I work at the crossroads of research and action for sustainable development – focusing on policies that impact the most vulnerable including social protection policies and environmental management (particularly waste management).
-Some of research output is available
+He believes that we live happy, free and fulfilling lives when we ourselves, and everyone else, is also happy, free, equal and respectful of themselves and everyone else.
+And this is what he tries to create through his work in the field of development and sustainability.
+He works at the crossroads of research and action for sustainable development – focusing on policies that impact the most vulnerable including social protection policies and environmental management (particularly waste management).
+Some of research output is available.